Old Shiloh School – Starr, South Carolina

 SCIWAY thanks contributors Courtney Jones and Cricket Jenkins, both of whom were instrumental in supplying us with information on this fascinating old school.
 We also thank Anderson County Museum curator Alison Hinman for information regarding Leuco Gunter’s study.
-Finally, we thank owners Wendell and Darlene Roach for the time they spent sharing stories about their home.
+Finally, we thank the owner, Mrs. Darlene Roach, as well as her late husband Wendell, for the time they spent sharing stories about their home.

 Old Shiloh School Info

 Address: Intersection of US 29 and SC 412, Starr, SC 29684

 Old Shiloh School Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Old Shiloh School, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!